braincube-io/python-connector/README.md

   ```
   **Notes:**
     - A `AND` filter can only host two conditions.
 In order to join more than two filters multiple `AND` conditions should be nested one into another.
-    - When multiple filters are provided in the `get_data`'s `filters` parmeters, they are joined together within the function using `AND` gates.
+    - When multiple filters are provided in the `get_data`'s `filters` parameters, they are joined together within the function using `AND` gates.

 - **Or gate:**
   Similar to `AND` but uses a `OR` gate.